vadanrod14/RA.Aid/README.md

 - `--cowboy-mode`: Skip interactive approval for shell commands
 - `--provider`: Specify the model provider (See Model Configuration section)
 - `--model`: Specify the model name (See Model Configuration section)
+- `--expert-provider`: Specify the provider for the expert tool (defaults to OpenAI)
+- `--expert-model`: Specify the model name for the expert tool (defaults to o1-preview for OpenAI)

 ### Model Configuration